 Once a user completes a task, Limble will confirm if the parts were used and then check to see if there are any reserved parts on other tasks.
 If the parts used plus the parts currently reserved bring the part quantity below the minimum threshold, Limble will generate a minimum threshold task.

-When Dan completes his task, Limble will remove the filter from the inventory and update the number of reserved parts.
+When Candy completes their task, Limble will remove the filter from the inventory and update the number of reserved parts.
 As you can see below, the quantity on hand is now 9, and the number of reserved filters is 4.

 Next, Limble checks the part’s minimum threshold.